gmonchain/Cryptoicons/README.md

 *   **TypeScript**: A superset of JavaScript that adds static typing, enhancing code quality, readability, and maintainability.
 It helps catch errors early in the development cycle.
 *   **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 It enables fast styling with a highly customizable and efficient approach.
 Tailwind CSS allows for rapid UI development.
 *   **Lucide React**: A collection of beautiful and customizable open-source icons for React applications, used for action buttons and UI elements.
 These icons enhance the user interface significantly.
-*   **Supabase**: (Mentioned in `package.json`, but its specific usage wasn't apparent from the scanned files.
-Assuming it's for future enhancements or data storage not directly related to icon fetching.)
-A platform that provides a PostgreSQL database, authentication, instant APIs, and real-time subscriptions, often used as a backend-as-a-service.

 ## Features

 This application comes packed with a variety of features to enhance the user experience.